Family Discipleship – DSMN 610

-The student is required to create a thread in response to the provided prompt for each forum.
-Each thread must be 300 words and demonstrate course-related knowledge.
+The student is required to create a thread in response to the provided prompt for each discussion.
+Each thread must be at least 300 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply must be 150 words.
-(Outcomes: A, B, C, D, E, F, I)
+Each reply must be at least 150 words.
+(CLOs: A, B, D)

-The student will complete a 4–5-page essay explaining how his/her current church approaches family discipleship and evaluating its perceived success.
-The Church Discipleship Assessment must include formal and informal strategies, parental involvement, training, outcomes, and communication/promotion.
+The student will complete a 4–5 page essay explaining how his/her current church approaches family discipleship and evaluating its perceived success.
+The Church Discipleship Assessment Assignment must include formal and informal strategies, parental involvement, training, outcomes, and communication/promotion.
 In the absence of any strategic efforts in his/her church setting, the student must evaluate the consequences that the lack of a plan has within his/her local church setting.
 A minimum of 3 course textbooks/materials or outside sources must be cited in current Turabian format.
-(Outcomes: I, J, K, L)
+(CLOs: A, B)

 The student will critique the Tripp and Tripp textbook, Instructing a Child’s Heart, using the 4MAT Book Review system.
 The book review must: be 4–6 pages and must be submitted as a Microsoft Word document.
 The paper must follow current Turabian format.
-(Outcomes: B, C, E, F, G, H, J)
+(CLOs: B, C, E)

 The student will submit an annotated bibliography for his/her paper.
 The bibliography must contain 10 sources pertinent to the topic being studied with a brief annotation/synopsis of each source.
 The sources must be current and cited in current Turabian format.

-The student will write a 10–15-page research-based paper in current Turabian format.
+The student will write a 10–15 page research-based paper in current Turabian format.
 The paper must include at least 10 references in addition to the course textbooks and the Bible.
-(Outcomes: J, K, L)
+(CLOs: A, B, C, D, E, F)

-The exam will cover the Reading & Study materials for Modules/Weeks 1-6.
-The exam will be open-book/open-notes, contain 30 multiple-choice and 20 true/false questions, and have a 1-hour and 30-minute time limit.
-(Outcome: C)
+The quiz will cover the Reading & Study materials for Modules 1-6: Weeks 1-6.
+The exam will be open-book/open-notes, contain 30 multiple-choice and 20 true/false questions, and have a 1 hour and 30 minute time limit.
+(CLOs: C, D)